danielrosehill/Environment-Docs-Template/README.md

 5. **Facilitate Troubleshooting**: Provide quick reference for common issues and solutions

 ## File Descriptions

+### `rules.md`
+Meta-documentation that provides AI agents with:
+- Context about the purpose and scope of the env-docs repository
+- Guidelines for creating and maintaining environment documentation
+- Formatting standards for timestamps and file naming conventions
+- Documentation scope parameters to distinguish environment docs from project-specific documentation
+- Instructions for maintaining selective, organized documentation that avoids information overload

 ### `system-metadata.json`
 Core system information in structured format: